Brutal winters can take their toll on concrete not only from harsh, wet, cold but from simple chemicals and salts used to deice the concrete.

-In some states including Colorado, the highway departments use magnesium chloride on the streets and highways.
-This has been proven to be one of the most destructive things that we can put on our concrete on our cars, chrome aluminum an a number of different things.
+In some states, including Colorado, the highway departments use magnesium chloride on the streets and highways.
+This has been proven to be one of the most destructive things we can put on our concrete, on our cars, chrome, aluminum and a number of different things.
 Using Mag Chloride or even rock salt as a driveway deicer or driveway ice melt will also kill the plants, grass, flowers etc around the driveway.
-These driveway ice melting products are all around not a good choice!
+These driveway ice melting products are all around not a good choice.

-Here at Table Mountain Creative Concrete, we say… let’s not use any of these things.
-Obviously the best thing to do is get the now off of the driveway before it turns into ice.
+Here at Table Mountain Creative Concrete, we say, “Let’s not use any of these things.
+Obviously, the best thing to do is get the snow off of the driveway before it turns into ice.

-Throw some bird seed out on the ice which will create some slip resistance.
-The birds will then eat the primary part of the seed and the wind will blow the shells away leaving no mess to clean up!
+Throw some bird seed out on the ice which will create slip resistance.
+The birds will then eat the primary part of the seed and the wind will blow the shells away leaving no mess to clean up.

 Either one of these methods are cheap… fast… anybody can do it and you have a safe walkway or driveway.”

-Whatever yo do DO NOT USE Driveway Salt or Deicing salts on any of your concrete!
+Whatever you do DO NOT USE driveway salt or deicing salts on any of your concrete!